townmath/cisp400-reader/docs/_sources/back-matter/q250-i-need-help-now.rst.txt

 Videos
 ------

-have a love hate relationship.
+I have a love hate relationship.
 I can't learn anything from them, but I get everyone learns differently.
 Also, it bugs me that people always are trying to sell you something on YouTube.
 That said, here are some video sources that I trust.
 Some are linked from my textbook: